mr-shafiei/computer-apps-spring-2014/_posts/assignments/2014-05-01-Apples-To-Apples.md

 ## Project Goals ##

-In this project, you will apply your knowledge of computer parts in order to compare and contrast different computers.
+In this project, you will apply your knowledge of computer hardware in order to compare and contrast different computers.

+Specifically, you will focus on:

+- Processor
+- Memory
+- Storage
+- Graphics

 Additionally, you will gain practice with internet research, spreadsheets and Dropbox.